sameanonim/cursed-4/README.md

 ## :dart: About ##

-For find job on HH and SuperJob
+For find job on HH

 ## :sparkles: Features ##